+Since 1998 we have seen six of the ten wettest years on record.
 In England and Wales alone, more than 5 million properties—as many as 1 in 6—are at risk of flooding.
 One in 14 Scottish properties and 1 in 20 Northern Ireland properties are also at risk.
-With these odds, there is a good chance that one of these properties at risk belongs to you.
+With these odds, there is a good chance that one of these properties at risk belongs to your business.

 The Environment Agency estimates that with proper flood preparation, most businesses can save 20 to 90 per cent on the cost of lost stock or damage due to flooding.
 It is impossible to completely flood-proof your property, but flood preparation can lower your business’ risk of damage and reduce business interruptions.